hapi-server/data-specification/HAPI-data-access-spec-1.2-dev.md

 response must include "1400 - Bad Request" when appropriate.

 Servers may optionally provide a more specific error code for the following common types of input processing problems.
-For convenience, a JSON object with these error codes is given in an [Appendix](#user-content-appendix-a-json-object-of-hapi-error-codes).
-It is recommended but not required that a server implement this more complete set of status responses.
+For convenience, a JSON object with these error codes is given in Appendix B. It is recommended but not required that a server implement this more complete set of status responses.
 Servers may add their own codes, but must use numbers outside the 1200s, 1400s, and 1500s to avoid collisions with possible future HAPI codes.